seanthegeek/yaramail/docs/source/tutorial.md

     $example_url = "https://example.com" ascii wide nocase

     /*
-    The total number of URLs must match the number of example.com URls Require at least one URL for this rule, otherwise all email with no URLs would match
+    The total number of URLs must match the number of example.com URls.
-    */
+    Require at least one URL for this rule, otherwise all email with no URLs would match */

     condition: